-A CANDU reactor is a heavy water moderated, natural uranium fuelled reactor utilizing the pressure tube concept.
-This consists of an array of pressure tubes, containing the reactor fuel and coolant, passing through a large horizontal cylindrical vessel (the calandria) containing the heavy water moderator and reflector.
-The overall arrangement is shown in Figure 2.1.1.
-Pressurized heavy water coolant is pumped through the pressure tubes, cooling fuel and conveying heat from the fuel to the outlet header and from there to the steam generators.
-Each pressure tube is isolated and insulated from the heavy water moderator by a concentric calandria tube (see Figure 2.1.2).
-The annular space between the pressure and calandria tubes is filled with gas.
-This configuration results in the moderator system being operated independently of the high temperature, high pressure coolant in the pressure tube.
-The heat generation in the moderator is very low thus obviating the need for a high-strength pressure vessel.
+- A CANDU reactor is a heavy water moderated, natural uranium fuelled reactor utilizing the pressure tube concept. - This consists of an array of pressure tubes, containing the reactor fuel and coolant, passing through a large horizontal cylindrical vessel (the calandria) containing the heavy water moderator and reflector. - Pressurized heavy water coolant is pumped through the pressure tubes, cooling fuel and conveying heat from the fuel to the outlet header and from there to the steam generators. - The pressure tube concept also permits the flexibility to subdivide the primary heat transport system into more than one circuit should the process of optimizing the design of the shutdown systems to cope with loss-of-coolant accidents, the design of the emergency coolant injection system, and the design of the primary heat transport system components indicate this is desirable.

+Rea actor Phys ics an d Fuelling Dr. Giovanni (John) Brenciaglia

+PRESSURE AND CALANDRIA TUBES
-Due to the physical separation of coolant and moderator the latter operates at the relatively cool temperature of approximately 70°C. This means that the cool moderator can act as the heat sink under certain accident conditions.
-Also, it means that the reactivity and control devices which are positioned interstitially between the pressure tubes operate in a low pressure low temperature environment.

-Experimental evidence indicates that pressure tubes will leak before they break, since their thickness is less than the critical crack length.
-Should pressure tube leaks develop they can readily be detected by monitoring the moisture content in the gas space between the pressure tube and the calandria tube.
-This is normally done on a continuous basis.
-Also the pressure tube concept makes it possible to detect release of fission products from the fuel in an individual fuel channel due to cladding defects.
-This can be done while the reactor is operating.
+- Each pressure tube is isolated and insulated from the heavy water moderator by a concentric calandria tube. - The annular space between the pressure and Calandria tubes is filled with gas.
+This configuration results in the moderator system being operated independently of the high temperature, high pressure coolant in the pressure tube. - The heat generation in the moderator is very low thus obviating the need for a high-strength pressure vessel. - Due to the physical separation of coolant and moderator the latter operates at the relatively cool temperature of approximately 70°C. This means that the cool moderator can act as the heat sink under certain accident conditions. - The reactivity and control devices which are positioned interstitially between the pressure tubes operate in a low pressure low temperature environment. - Should pressure tube leaks develop they can readily be detected by monitoring the moisture content in the gas space between the pressure tube and the calandria tube.
+This is normally done on a continuous basis. - The pressure tube concept also makes it possible to detect release of fission products from the fuel in an individual fuel channel due to cladding defects without shutting down the reactor.

-The pressure tube concept also permits the flexibility to subdivide the primary heat transport system into more than one circuit should the process of optimizing the design of the shutdown systems to cope with loss-of-coolant accidents, the design of the emergency coolant injection system, and the design of the primary heat transport system components indicate this is desirable.

-2.2 Reactor Calandria
+REACTOR CALANDRIA

-The calandria is a horizontal cylindrical shell the primary purpose of which is to support the fuel channels assemblies and to contain the heavy water moderator and reflector.
-The calandria also supports guide tubes for reactor devices and in-core instrumentation.
-These pass between the calandria tubes and are therefore situated in a low-pressure environment.

-The calandria is provided with pressure relief values as part of a cover gas system which regulates pressure of the moderator system under normal operation.
-Rupture discs located at the end of the four pressure relief pipes (see Figure 2.1.1) limit the pressure rise in the calandria that would occur in the event of an accidental rupture of a pressure and calandria tube, although the probability of this actually happening is very small.

-The calandria assembly is embedded within the light water filled carbon-steel lined concrete vault (see Figure 2.2~1).
-At each end of the calandria shell is an end shield containing biological shielding material in the form of carbon steel balls and light water.
-The end shield and calandria at one end is attached to the calandria vault to limit the seismic response of the calandria assembly.
+- The calandria is a horizontal cylindrical shell the primary purpose of which is to support the fuel channels assemblies and to contain the heavy water moderator and reflector. - The calandria also supports guide tubes for reactor devices and in-core instrumentation.
+These pass between the calandria tubes and are therefore situated in a low-pressure environment. - The calandria is provided with pressure relief valves as part of a cover gas system which regulates pressure of the moderator system under normal operation.
+Rupture discs located at the end of the four pressure relief pipes limit the pressure rise in the calandria that would occur in the event of an accidental rupture of a pressure and calandria tube, although the probability of this actually happening is very small. - The calandria assembly is embedded within the light water filled carbon-steel lined concrete vault. - At each end of the calandria shell is an end shield containing biological shielding material in the form of carbon steel balls and light water.